vrtulka23/scnt-pypuq/README.md

 0.0717489*m*s-1
 ```

-More examples and explanation are available in the documentation.
+More examples and explanation are available in the `SciNumTools` [documentation](https://vrtulka23.github.io/scnt-docs/).
 You can also look at the test problems in the [pytest directory](https://github.com/vrtulka23/scnt-pypuq/tree/main/pytest).